Synaps3Protocol/sep/SEP/SEP-003/README.md

 ## 1.8 Governance and Voting Rights

 MMC Token holders play a crucial role in the decentralized governance of the ecosystem.
-A token-weighted voting system is used, where participants’ voting power is directly proportional to the number of MMC Tokens they hold.
-This ensures that those most invested in the platform have a meaningful voice in shaping its direction, fostering responsibility and accountability within the community.
+A quadratic voting system is used, where participants' voting power increases with the number of MMC tokens they hold, but with diminishing returns.
+This mechanism ensures that while larger stakeholders maintain influence, broader community participation is incentivized, preventing governance capture by a concentrated minority.
+It fosters a more balanced decision-making process, reinforcing responsibility, diversity of opinion, and accountability within the ecosystem.

 ### Governance Process